csmsstan/4211Coursework2/README.md

 Source code respository for the pizza factory simulation project.

-Classes should go in src/classes, anything else in src/.
+Classes should go in src/classes, anything else in src/ or in the root of the repository.